bradleyeckert/chad/doc/boot.md

 it seems that editing on the target isn't such a great idea.
 Text file format would be fine.
 The host side of the bootloader can be used to manage the file(s).

-Some folks might see plaintext source code in SPI flash as a security risk.
-For them, the delay of CTEA compared with the FIND delay wouldn't be bad.